PenceGL/cpe613project/README.md

 ### Installation
 <!-- Instructions on project setup for the audience -->
-No major installation is required due to the current simple nature of the project.
+No major installation is required.
 Simply change directory into the repository root and then run `make` to build the project executable.

 ### Usage
 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->
 Once built, execute a simulation using the following syntax:
 Usage: `./sim_main.exe <num_particles_per_group> <num_steps> <delta_time>`

 ### Contact

-Your Name - email@example.com
+George Pence - gp0038@uah.edu